 - Apply cold or hot packs or compress to ease the pain.
 This may also increase the blood flow and heal the pain and inflammation.
 Do not apply an ice pack for more than 10 to 15 minutes at a time.

 - Practice regular exercise and prenatal yoga to stretch and relax muscles for pain relief.

-- Drink enough water and consume fiber-rich foods to avoid constipation during pregnancy.
+- Drink enough water and consume fiber-rich foods to maintain optimum prenatal health and also constipation during pregnancy.

 Frequently Asked Questions

 1. Can too much sitting cause buttock pain?

 Sitting for too long may cause buttock pain.
 Experts often refer to it as the dead butt syndrome, technically known as gluteal amnesia.
 Gluteal amnesia is when the rear muscles forget to stabilize the pelvis and work on body alignment (5).

 2. What helps sciatic pain in the butt during pregnancy?

 Pregnant women with sciatica pain in the butt can do light back stretches to relieve pain.
 Massaging the back and using a foam roller for the buttocks are other ways to alleviate buttock pain.
 If the pain turns severe, women can consult their healthcare provider and take a pregnancy-safe over-the-counter pain killer (6).

 3. What kind of stretching can help relieve butt pain during pregnancy?